-For simulated S-Parameter generation, diff-pairs can be drawn in SigXp as shown in Figure 17 for a typical Tx port (left) and Rx port (right).
-Per the spec, the S-Parameters are measured at the HDD card-edge without the SAS connector in place (the spec refers to this point as ITs/CTs and IRs/Crs).
+For simulated S-Parameter generation, diff-pairs can be drawn as shown in Figure 14 for a typical Tx port (left) and Rx port (right).
+Per the spec, the S-Parameters are measured at the HDD card-edge without the SAS connector in place (the spec refers to this point as ITs/CTs and IRs/CRs).

-Figure 17: HDD Implementation Configured for S-Parameter Measurement
+Figure 14: HDD Implementation Configured for S-Parameter Measurement

-The procedure for generating the S-Parameters for the passive interconnect in the plots in Figure 18 is given in [d].
+The plots for each port's passive interconnect are shown in Figure 15.
 In each plot the Specification's limit line is shown in red along with the simulated S-Parameters.
 In all cases simulated values are below the spec limit lines, as required.

-Figure 18: Compliance of HDD Passive Interconnect S-Parameters to SAS Limits
+Figure 15: Compliance of HDD Passive Interconnect S-Parameters to SAS Limits